rsinger86/drf-flex-fields/README.md

 ## Increased re-usability of serializers <a id="increased-reuse"></a>

 The `omit` and `fields` options can be passed directly to serializers.
-Rather than defining a slimmer version of a regular serializer, you can re-use a serializer and declare which fields you want.
+Rather than defining a separate, slimmer version of a regular serializer, you can re-use the same serializer and declare which fields you want.

 ```python
 from rest_flex_fields import FlexFieldsModelSerializer